narangyawali/notes_list/README.md

 ## Post Note
-files except setup.sh are not required they are just for testing/working purpose
+New insturction are not listed here will be updated soon...